sisoje/RHBCombinatorics/README.md

 [1, 2, 3]
 ```

-###Example application
+###Example application can make your dreams come true 😂

-Example application has a "powerball" combination generatior, it is generating combinations 5 of 69.
+Example application has a "Powerball" combination generatior, it is generating combinations 5 of 69.

 ## Installation